-- 1. Come, INDRA, and be regaled with all viands libations, and thence, mighty in strength, be victorious (over thy foes). - 2.
-The libation being prepared, present the exhilarating and efficacious (draught) to the rejoicing INDRA, the accomplisher of all things. - 3.
-INDRA with the handsome chin, be pleased with these animating praises: do thou, who art to be reverenced by all mankind, (come) to these rites (with the gods).
+1. Come, INDRA, and be regaled with all viands and libations, and thence, mighty in strength, be victorious (over thy foes).

+2. The libation being prepared, present the exhilarating and efficacious (draught) to the rejoicing INDRA, the accomplisher of all things.

+3. INDRA with the handsome chin,a be pleased with these animating praises: do thou, who art to be reverenced by all mankind,b (come) to these rites (with the gods).

+Srídhara Swámi, in the scholia on the Bhágavata Puráňa, to signify a sacred hymn not sung; Sastram apragútamantrastotram; the repetition of which is the office of the Hotri; Hotuh-karma; while Stuti and Stoma imply the sung or chanted hymn, Sangútam stotram.
+M. Burnouf renders Sastra, les prières (mentales) qui sont comme le gleive; and in a note in the Vishňu Puráňa, I have translated the same expression of the Bhágavata, the unuttered incantation (p.
+42, n.); but it may be doubted if this is quite correct; the difference between Sastra and Stoma seems to be, that one is recited, whether audibly or inaudibly, the other sung.

+a Su-sipra; but Sipra means either the lower jaw, or the nose, and the compound may equally denote the handsome-nosed.

+b The epithet visua-charshahe, is literally, "oh! thou who art all men," or as Súyana explains it, sarva-manushya-yukta, who art joined with all men, which he qualifies as, sarvair yajamánaih pújyah, to be worshipped by all institutors of sacrifices.
+It may be doubted if this be all that is intended; Rosen renders it, omnium hominum domine; M. Langlois has, maitre souverain.

+4. I have addressed to thee, INDRA, the showerer (of blessings), the protector (of thy worshippers), praises which have reached thee,a and of which thou hast approved

+5. Place before us, INDRA, precious and multiform riches, for enough and more than enough are assuredly thine.

+6. Opulent INDRA, encourage us in this rite for Varga XVIII. the acquirement of wealth, for we are diligent and renowned.

+7. Grant us, INDRA, wealth beyond measure or calculation, inexhaustible, the source of cattle, of food, of all life.

+8. INDRA, grant us great renown and wealth acquired in a thousand ways, and those (articles) of food (which are brought from the field) in carts.b b The original of this hymn, as of many others, is so concise and elliptical, as to be unintelligible without the liberal amplification of the Scholiast.
+We have in the text simply, "those carhaving viands," tá rathinír-ishah, meaning, Sáyana says, those articles of food which are conveyed in cars, carts, or waggons, from the site of their production; as rice, barley, and other kinds of grain.

-- 4. I have addressed to thee, INDRA, the showerer (of blessings), the protector (of thy worshippers), praises which have reached thee, and of which thou hast approved. - 5.
-Place before us, INDRA, precious and multiform riches, for enough and more than enough are assuredly thine. - 6.
-Opulent INDRA, encourage us in this rite for the acquirement of wealth, for we are diligent and renowned. - 7.
-Grant us, INDRA, wealth beyond measure or calculation, inexhaustible, the source of cattle, of food, of all life. - 8.
-INDRA, grant us great renown and wealth acquired in a thousand ways, and those (articles) of food (which are brought from the field) in carts. - 9.
-We invoke, for the preservation of our property, INDRA, the lord of wealth, the object of sacred verses, the repairer (to the place of sacrifice), praising him with our praises. - 10.
-With libations repeatedly effused, the sacrificer glorifies the vast prowess of INDRA, the mighty, the dweller in (an eternal mansion).
+9. We invoke, for the preservation of our property, INDRA, the lord of wealth, the object of sacred verses, the repairer (to the place of sacrifice),° praising him with our praises.

+10. With libations repeatedly effused, the sacri-

+c Here, again, we have only gantaram, he who goes, that is,

+&lt;sup>a The Scholiast makes this, "reached thee in heaven," or Swarga.
+It may be questioned if the Veda recognizes Swarga as the heaven of Indra.

+ficer glorifies the vast prowess of INDRA, the mighty, the dweller in (an eternal mansion).a

+Súkta III.
+(X.)

-The divinity and Rishi are the same: the metre is the common Anushtubh.
+The divinity and Rishi are the same; the metre is the common Anushtubh.

-1. The chanters (of the Sama) hymn thee, SHATA-KRATU; the reciters of the Rich praise thee, who art worthy of praise; the Brahmans raise thee aloft, like a bamboo pole.
+Varga XIX.
+1. The chanters (of the Sáma) hymn thee, S'A-TAKRATU; the reciters of the Richas praise thee, who art worthy of praise; the Bráhmańasb raise thee aloft, like a bamboo pole.